 In this tour through Greenwich Village and the East Village, we'll see how punk rock developed — from forebears like the Velvet Underground, the New York Dolls, Jobriath and Suicide, to it's commercial peak in the late 70's with Patti Smith, the Ramones, Television, Talking Heads, Richard Hell and the Voidoids, and Blondie.

 - Where the Velvet Underground first met Andy Warhol and Nico

 - Where classic album cover photos of the Ramones, the New York Dolls, Blondie, Television, and the Velvet Underground were taken

-- Where the word "punk" was first used as a genre descriptor (it's not where you think)
+- Where the word "punk" was first used as a genre name (it's not where you think)